hjoonpark/MultiCamCalib/readme.md

 <label id="step_1">(1)</label>. **Corner detection**: Checkerboard corners are detected and localized with sub-pixel precision using [OpenCV](https://docs.opencv.org/master/dc/dbb/tutorial_py_calibration.html).

 <label id="step_2">(2)</label>. **VAE outlier detector**: Outlier corners are identified using VAE (variational auto-encoder), and corresponding images are discarded.
-As expained [here](./docs/details.md#s_vae), open source corner detectors (e.g., OpenCV, MATLAB, etc.) are known to give incorrect or inaccurate (outlier) corners which may deteriorate the accuracy of camera caibration.
-Therefore, we identify and remove images containing the outlier corners.
+As expained [here](./docs/details.md#s_vae) (Section 3), open-source corner detectors (e.g., OpenCV, MATLAB, etc.) are known to give incorrect or inaccurate (i.e., outlier) corners which may deteriorate the accuracy of camera caibration.
+Therefore, we identify and remove such outliers by tranining a VAE outlier detector.
+Its effectiveness is explored more [here](./docs/details.md#experimental) (Section 4).

-<label id="step_3">(3)</label>. **Initial camera calibration**: Initial camera parameters and frame-wise checkerboard poses are first estimated from a subset of images.
+<label id="step_3">(3)</label>. **Initial camera calibration**: Initial camera parameters and frame-wise checkerboard poses are first estimated from a subset of images using OpenCV.

 <label id="step_4">(4)</label>. **Bundle adjustment**: The estimated camera parameters and frame-wise checkerboard poses are further refined using bundle adjustment.